-Affiliated with the University District Partnership, the UDDC is a private nonprofit development organization formed to develop affordable housing, encourage business development, and make neighborhood improvements within the District.
+Affiliated with the University District Partnership, the UDDC is a nonprofit organization that develops affordable housing, encourages business development, and makes neighborhood improvements within the District.

 - Improve Neighborhood infrastructure especially sidewalks, trails, and safe streets